New Report Claims There Are 20 Undisclosed Missile Sites In North Korea

 — Donald J. Trump (@realDonaldTrump) January 20, 2019

-While the President has seen recent diplomatic relations with North Korea improve, others aren’t so sure.
-While North Korean leader Kim Jong Un met with Trump in December 2018, there has not been much visible process made towards denuclearization.
+While the president has seen recent diplomatic relations with North Korea improve, others aren’t so sure.
+While North Korean leader Kim Jong Un met with Trump last year, there has not been much visible process made toward denuclearization.
 Additionally, officials from North Korea have still not provided the United States with a comprehensive accounting of their nuclear weapons program and ballistic missile sites, despite repeated requests for this information.

-Although there is another summit scheduled for the end of February, no specific date has been set yet — and some officials are concerned about what the meeting could bring.
-While officials believe Trump will push for further signs of denuclearization, some are worried about what he might be willing to compromise on to achieve this goal.
+Although there is another summit scheduled for the end of February, no specific date has been set — and some officials are concerned about what the meeting could bring.
+While officials believe Trump will push for further signs of denuclearization, some are worried about what he might be willing to compromise to achieve this goal.
 Some are concerned that Trump will agree to international sanctions relief, or even issue an end-of-war declaration.

 North Korea has not yet issued a statement regarding the report.